 Dazzingly decorative floats and traditional mikoshi (portable shrine) parades awaid you at the Hachinohe Sansha Taisai festival, held annually during the five days between July 31 and August 4th.
 Over 20 floats are beautifully lit up and displayed in the city center on the eve of the first day, and on the night following the festival finale, where you can enjoy the festive collaboration of the floats and traditional bands.
 Each float is designed and crafted by an individual float team, with figures and symbology from Japanese myths, legends, and Kabuki theatre.

-The festivals are for offering thanks and prayers to the deities for the good harvest, and with the Hachinohe Sansha Matsuri festival, you can feel that tradition with the "Otori" on August 1st, and "Okaeri" on August 3rd.
-You can enjoy a wide variety of parades including, mikoshi parades from Ogami Shrine, Shinra Shrine, and Shinmei Shrine, as well as the "Chigo (kids dressed in traditional costumes) parades", "Musha (warriors) parades", "Kagura (Shinto dance and music offered to the deities)" and ”Tora mai (tiger dance)” which you can see before and after the float parades.
+The festival is celebrated to give prayers to the deities for a good harvest, and with the Hachinohe Sansha Matsuri festival, you can feel that tradition with the "Otori" on August 1st, and "Okaeri" on August 3rd.
+You can enjoy a wide variety of parades, including mikoshi parades from Ogami Shrine, Shinra Shrine, and Shinmei Shrine, as well as the "Chigo parades" in which kids are dressed in traditional costumes.
+Musha parades feature Japanese samurai warriers.
+Kagura is traditional Shinto dance and music offered to the kami deities, and the tora mai is a tiger dance which can be seen before and after the float parades.

-The Hachinohe Sansha Taisai festival
+Hachinohe Sansha Taisai Festival